So you’re super excited to get into making crafts with resin.

 I created my Resin Jewelry Making video course just for you.
 To save you time --you can watch all the lessons in a day--and money (when you don't know what you're doing you might end up dumping a batch.
 It happened to me in the beginning, and it was money in the trash).

-If you're totally new to epoxy resin crafts, below you can join a free email course that covers the basics.
+If you're totally new to epoxy resin crafts, below you can join my free email course, Resin Jewelry Basics.

 But if you're ready to learn all the refined methods from a teacher with years of experience (hint: it's me!) and you need structure and video instruction--then hop on over and become a student of the in-depth video e-course right now.